tpendragon/vlms-on-hpc/README.md

 Once logged in, you'll be in your home directory on the login node.
 For me, it's `/home/aj7878` You have very limited space on the login node (server).

 ## A moment for housekeeping.
-When you're first setting things up, you'll need to tell the server to store your models and other data on the network drive rather than the login note.
+When you're first setting things up, you'll need to tell the server to store your models and other data on the network drive rather than the login node.
 If you don't do this, you'll run out of disk space and nothing will work.
 Fortunately, there's an easy fix.

 On Adroit, run the following: